Compiling Quantum Circuits for Dynamically Field-Programmable Neutral Atoms Array Processors: DPQA Architecture Description

 \section{DPQA Architecture Description}

 In DPQA, every atom encodes a qubit, and they are held in optical traps.
 A spatial light modulator (SLM) generates some of the traps.
 These SLM-generated traps are stationary just like quantum registers in a fixed architecture, but can be placed in arbitrary locations~\cite{Browaeys_2016, browaeys_science_2016, Labuhn2016TunableTA}.
 However, there are also \textit{mobile} traps~\cite{natphys07-beugnon-tweezer} generated by a crossed 2D acousto-optic deflector (AOD) are represented by the dashed grid in \autoref{fig:1}a~\cite{Scholl2021QuantumSO, nature21-keesling-256-atom-simulator}.
+Atoms can be transferred between AOD and SLM.
 If two atoms are within a certain \textit{Rydberg blockade range} $r_b$, we can apply an entangling two-qubit gate on the pair with a so-called Rydberg laser~\cite{Urban2008ObservationOR, prl19-lukin-parallel-gate-atom, evered2023highfidelity}.
 In fact, the laser illuminates the whole plane where atoms are kept, so all pairs of qubits that are within distance $r_b$ perform two-qubit gates in parallel (pairs in colored ovals in \autoref{fig:1}a)~\cite{nature22-lukim-bluvstein-atom-array}.

 Different configurations, i.e., different locations of AOD rows and columns, lead to different qubit connectivities.
 In principle, we can couple any AOD qubit $q$ at $(x_q,y_q)$ and any SLM qubit $q'$ at $(x_{q'},y_{q'})$ by moving $q$ to $q'$ by a distance roughly $(x_{q'}-x_q,y_{q'}-y_q)$.
 Also, we can bring adjacent AOD rows/columns close together to couple qubits in these rows/columns.
 The dashed ovals in \autoref{fig:1}a correspond to some of these \textit{potential} couplings that some AOD reconfigurations (arrows, not necessarily simultaneously) can achieve.